When the paper

 Faeroes, the Northern Isles of Scotland and to a lesser degree other

 parts of Scotland and England, and the Isle of Man.
-The YSTR27 test
+The Haploview test

 will determine whether your relationship is to